pulumi/registry/themes/default/content/registry/packages/proxmoxve/installation-configuration.md

 ---
+# WARNING: this file was fetched from https://raw.githubusercontent.com/muhlba91/pulumi-proxmoxve/v6.15.3/docs/installation-configuration.md
+# Do not edit by hand unless you're certain you know what you are doing!
 title: Proxmox Virtual Environment (Proxmox VE) Installation & Configuration
 meta_desc: Provides an overview on how to setup the Proxmox VE Provider for Pulumi.
 layout: package